All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Also known as the Kraken, a gigantic octopus that resides deep beneath the ocean.
 He works for the New Fish-Man Pirates due to complicated reasons.
 He got his new name "Surume" from Luffy after being befriended by him following a tough battle.

-- An Arm and a Leg: Zoro chopped apart one of his tentacles like an apple.
-No hard feelings, though, because he regenerated the limb.
+- An Arm and a Leg: Zoro severed apart one of his tentacles like an apple.
+This is actually not a big deal, as Surume can simply regenerate them back.

 - Adorkable: Just look at his huge smiles and the way he runs!